Udris/100-days-of-code/README.md

 2nd-day - playing around with beautiful soup
 3rd-day - Did spend 1h in codeacademy. to get basics right.
-4th-day - more codeacademy and Python basics th-day - more codeacademy and Python basics, booleans if, ifelse etc
+4th-day - more codeacademy and Python basics
+5th-day - more codeacademy and Python basics, booleans if, ifelse etc 6th-day - codeacademy functions